 Don’t Miss: The Ultimate List of STEM Activities for Kids

-Try these fun ice cube experiments in the winter or any time of the year!
+Try these fun ice science experiments in the winter or any time of the year!

 Here’s a fun way to explore the liquid densities of oil and water, or in this case, ice.
-Plan ahead for some freezer time, then run the experiment and watch as the magic happens.
+Plan ahead for some freezer time, then run the Glowing Oil and Ice Experiment and watch as the magic happens.

 An easy experiment where kids learn how and why salt melts ice.
 Kids can learn how to make frost on a can and how to quickly cool a glass bottle.